Climate-change protesters disrupt London docklands train service

 Some passengers shouted at the pair to get off whilst police headed for the scene.
 Another activist glued himself to one of the trains.

 Transport for London said there were minor delays on a branch of DLR services “due to a customer incident” at Canary Wharf.
+British Transport Police said they had arrested one man on suspicion of obstructing the railway.

 Extinction Rebellion said such direct action was important to bring about change.